weston-fleming/weston-fleming.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Postdoctoral scientist in the labs of Garret Stuber and Richard Palmiter studying the neurobiology of learning.
+Previously, graduate student in the lab of Ilana Witten at Princeton University.